wiomax/cgtools_lipid/README.md

 References
 ----------
-[1] Zun-Jing Wang, Markus Deserno.
+[1] Z.-J. Wang, M. Deserno.
 Systematic implicit solvent coarse-graining of bilayer membranes: lipid and phase transferability of the force field.
 New Journal of Physics, 2010, 12(9): 095004.

-[2] Zun-Jing Wang, Markus Deserno.
+[2] Z.-J. Wang, M. Deserno.
 A systematically coarse-grained solvent-free model for quantitative phospholipid bilayer simulations.
 Journal of Physical Chemistry B, 2010, 114(34): 11207-11220.